-Academically we are very strong and many students are attracted by our reputation particularly in subjects such as Mathematics, Science, Computing and Music (our bands have a national reputation and are the only school band affiliated to the band of the Royal Marines).
-As a result our sixth form has grown in size from below 200 in 2008 to over 300 in 2020.
+Academically we are very strong and many students are attracted by our reputation particularly in subjects such as Mathematics, Science, Computer Science, Law and Music (our bands have a national reputation and are the only school band affiliated to the band of the Royal Marines).
+As a result our sixth form has grown in size from below 200 in 2008 to over 290 in 2022.

 The majority of our students move on to undergraduate courses at universities.
 We have a very good record for the percentage of students achieving places in the most prestigious universities such as those in the Russell Group.
-For those students who choose not to go to university there are opportunities to gain higher apprenticeships, particularly with firms such as BAE, Forge Europa, JF Hornby Accountants and Sellafield.
+For those students who choose not to go to university there are opportunities to gain degree apprenticeships, particularly with firms such as BAE, Forge Europa, JF Hornby Accountants and Sellafield.

-All our students are encouraged to involve themselves with the wide variety of extra-curricular activities on offer; this includes volunteering in the school and the local community, sporting activities, including our British Championship winning orienteering team, performing arts, Duke of Edinburgh Gold Award, Extended Project Qualification and a large number of clubs and societies such as the Vic Medics, Law Society and English Society.
+All our students are encouraged to involve themselves with the wide variety of extra-curricular activities on offer; this includes volunteering in the school and the local community, sporting activities, performing arts, Duke of Edinburgh Gold Award, Extended Project Qualification and a large number of clubs and societies such as the Vic Medics, Law Society and English Society.
 Students can also take advantage of our very own climbing wall in the school gym.